 In 2012, Commerce Resources completed a positive Preliminary Economic Assessment on the Ashram Rare Earth Project in northern Quebec.
+In 2015, we filed a revised Technical Report on SEDAR.
 Highlights of the study were as follows:

 - Study results show a strongly positive cash flow from a 4,000 tonne per day open-pit operation at Ashram with a 25-year mine life, a pre-tax and pre-finance Net Present Value (NPV) at a 10% discount rate of $2.32 billion, a pre-tax/pre-finance Internal Rate of Return (IRR) of 44% and a pre-tax/pre-finance payback period of 2.25 years.